 Stratification Process

-It is good to stratify italian cypress seeds before planting because it imitates what would happen naturally if these were outside under normal conditions.
+It is good to stratify Italian cypress seeds before planting because it imitates what would happen naturally if these were outside under normal conditions.
 Use either moist sand or wet paper towels then seal them inside plastic bags; after which store somewhere cold like refrigerator for around 30-60 days – this will enhance chances for successful germination by breaking seed dormancy through chilling.

 Sowing The Seeds